 Step Action System Response 1.
-Select Start Menu ► Programs ► Charles ► NMSmgr Opens the NMS main screen (see Figure 1).
-2. Select Setup Supervisor Log In Opens the following dialog box: 3.
+Select Start Menu ▶ Programs ▶ Charles ▶ NMSmgr Opens the NMS main screen (see Figure 1).
+2. Select Setup ▶ Supervisor Log In Opens the following dialog box: Please Input Password OK Cancel 3.
 Enter the default password 123 to log in.
 You are logged in as a supervisor, and have access to all menu options.

-Note: The Supervisor password should be changed as soon as possible.
-See the section in this manual on Configuring the System.
+Note: The supervisor and password should be changed as soon as possible.
+See the section in this manual regarding Configuring the System.